-I am going to talk about "URGENCY."
-Prof. John Kotter, Harvard University, pointed this with WHY we Failed?
+I am going to talk URGENCY.
+John Kotter, Harvard University, pointed this with WHY Failed?

 "Allowing too much complacency....without enough sense of urgency."
 Many people were failed.
 Because they didn't work their part.
-Melvin pointed this as well.
+Melvin pointed this.
 Only rely on everything to God.
-If we say 10, people will get 4 or less.
-If we tell 4.. they don't do anything ..just sleepy...means they are forgetting slowly.
+If we say 10, people will get 4 or #.
+If we tell 5..they don't do anything ..just sleepy...means they are forgetting slowly.

 I found some are already forgetting our projects.
 No Contact means No Work.
-If we spend this walking step until September...almost giving up.
-In September and Octoberpeople and church are preparing to end up this year.
+If we spend this waking step until September...almost giving up.
+In September and October ..people and church are preparing to end up this year.
 We are leaving for there in November..
 So time will come to decide whether keep on going or stopping slowly.
 People around me almost forgot our project.
 Once they stopped its really hard to waken up.

 Even some key member doesn't care about Melvin University as I told you.
-They are already satisfied with present Seminary itself.
+They are already satisfied with Seminary itself.
 And they are much smarted than us as i mentioned earlier.

-In this process..
-I am afraid we can make it?..
-No wording..lip service.. need to see Real Reality.
+In this process..I am afraid we can make it?..No wording..lip service..need to see Real Reality.